 We carry on until we are close to King’s Cross station (yes, famous for platform nine and three-quarters from Harry Potter).
 As it seems with all stations in the world, even here were homeless people huddled in sleeping bags.
 What is nice is that a lot of walkers leave them snacks from the nearby refreshment stand.
 Every police car or ambulance that passes us is honking.
-We pass various music clubs and our supporters are now some local drunks who shout out to us.
+We move by various music clubs, and our supporters are now some local drunks who shout out to us.

 My initial enthusiasm and desire to take pictures are gone.
 I put all of my energy into walking and also take in the diversity of the city.
 Ondra maintains the conversation; it costs me a lot of energy.
-I admire him because he got up at three in the morning, rode in a bike race from London to Brighton and had a nasty fall, having bruises (all colors of the rainbow), and not only had the determination to undertake the march, but also energy to encourage me in talking.
-I want to slowly fall into a coma, and his conversation keeps me going.
+I admire him because he got up at three in the morning, rode in a bike race from London to Brighton and had a nasty fall, having bruises (all colours of the rainbow), and not only had the determination to undertake the march, but also energy to encourage me in talking.
+I want to fall into a coma slowly, and his conversation keeps me going.
 My mind mercilessly reminds me which part of my body hurts and puts me in a sullen mood, full of self-pity.

 We are approaching Notting Hill.
-A beautiful residential area shrouded in the light of the street lamps where tranquility reigns.
-A huge entrance to a large house gives me a sense of Alice in Wonderland.
-The original crowd is interspersed with smaller groups.
+A beautiful residential area shrouded in the light of the street lamps where tranquillity reigns.
+A massive entrance to a large house gives me a sense of Alice in Wonderland.
+The crowd is interspersed with smaller groups.
 It is around two in the morning and makes me dizzy from the notion that I have to undertake the same distance again, but Ondra is much more optimistic than I am.
 After a while, we also get to another refreshment station with toilets.

 I had long grown accustomed to the pain.
 It seems to me that time is running slower and slower.
-Instead of optimism that I exceeded twenty miles, I feel utterly lethargic.
+Instead of optimism that I exceeded twenty miles, I feel utterly lazy.
 Ondra also had no more power to maintain a conversation.
 At the next station, we sit on a bench and immediately fell asleep.
 Ondra proposes to sleep in a local park.
 It is near dawn.
-No, I do not want to fall asleep in the park like the homeless and I preach again to go into battle, this time I’m the one who takes the baton of determination.
+No, I do not want to fall asleep in the park like the homeless, and I preach again to go into battle, this time I’m the one who takes the baton of determination.
 We are like two martyrs.